ibm-apiconnect/pot/docs/pages/labs/lab5/lab5_logistics_orchestration.md

 1. Add an `operation-switch` policy to the right of the activity-log step.

-    A single case `case 0` is created by default.
+1. The **operation-switch** editor will open with a single case, `case 0`, created by default.

-1. Click `search operations...` to bring up the drop-down list of available operations.
+1. Next to `case 0`, click on `search operations...` to show the drop-down list of available operations.

 1. Select the `shipping.calc` operation.